Experience-Monks/f1/README.md

   'idle', 'out' // and idle to out
 ],

-// an array of functions which will be able to take values
+ // an Object contains init and update functions.
+These will be used
-// from a state define in states and apply it to the
+ // to initialize your ui elements and apply state to targets during update
-// items defined in targets
+ parsers: {
+   init: [ initPosition ],
-parsers: [ applyAlpha ]
+   update: [ applyPosition ]
+ }
 }
 ```